 Test of English as a Foreign Language (TOEFL)

 Applicants whose native language is not English and who have not completed an undergraduate degree at an English-speaking institution are required to submit the results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-The College of Law requires a score of greater than 6.5 for the IELTS.
+The College of Law requires a minimum score of 6.5 for the IELTS.
 The University of Illinois Graduate College has set a minimum TOEFL score of 611 on the paper-based, 254 on the computer-based score, or 103 on the internet-based test.
 TOEFL scores are valid for two years before the proposed term of entry.

 Character and Fitness